PrateekB18/property_dashboard/README.md

 # Sydney Property Market Dashboard

-Dash application to view property data for Greater Sydney area of New South Wales.
-Rent, Price and Demographic information can be viewed from 2019 Q1 to 2022 Q4.
-Area map will only work with google map Embed API key.
+A user-friendly Dash application that allows users to view property data for suburbs in the Greater Sydney area of New South Wales, Australia.
+With this dashboard, you can access a variety of key property market indicators, including a area map, quarterly rental and price trends, and demographic information based on the latest 2021 census data.

+Note: To use the area map feature, you'll need to obtain a Google Map Embed API key.

 <img src="https://i.imgur.com/bPqiaX7.png" alt="Property Dashboard">